MewsSystems/developers/jobs/Backend/Readme.md

 We know that the source data is CSV, so we've made use of the widely adapted [CSV Helper](https://joshclose.github.io/CsvHelper/)

 ## Running the application
-To run the application locally, ensure you are in the directory 'jobs\Backend\ExchangeRateUpdater'
+To run the application locally, ensure you are in the directory 'jobs\Backend\src'

 First, restore the dependencies.
 ```